-- Maternity Nurse
+- Maternity Nurse/nanny

-- Night Nanny
+- Junior Nanny

 We maintain a high number of professional childcarers with varying levels of skills, qualifications, and expertise to provide professional childcare services throughout the East Midlands and beyond.

-The role of a Nanny
+The Role of a Nanny

 A Nanny is responsible for feeding, washing, clothing, educating and stimulating children.
 The Nanny should also plan activities that enhance learning and development.
 Nannies are not responsible for general housework or chores, although they should clear up after the children and themselves.

 With the change towards flexible working hours, many parents are now looking for part-time nannies.
 The option is now available to employ a nanny on a part-time basis, as a nanny will sometimes work for more than one family.
-An average day for a nanny is 8am to 6pm, although many nannies do work a 12-hour day.
+An average day for a nanny is 8am to 6pm, although some nannies do work a 12-hour day.
 Nannies can be provided on a live in or out basis, temporary or permanent.

 As the Nanny’s employer, you are responsible for employer’s national insurance on top of the gross amount your Nanny takes home.
 Please call us to discuss costs in more detail.